Isthmus of Chignecto: Flooding

+The issue stems from the debate as to whether the project is of national importance, or disaster mitigation and adaptation.
+If the project is disaster mitigation and adaptation the maximum the federal government can pay is half the cost, but if the project is of national importance the federal government pays all.
+Furthermore, the federal government paid the entire cost of the 4 billion dollar Champlain Bridge in Montreal.

 History

 The first European settlements on the isthmus were French.
 The isthmus was the location of a growing Acadian farming community called Beaubassin.
 The isthmus became in 1713 the site of the historic dividing line between the British colony of Nova Scotia and the French territory.
 French military forces established Fort Beauséjour on the Aulac Ridge in 1749 in response to the British construction of an outpost called Fort Lawrence on the ridge immediately to the east.

 Between the two ridges was a tidal stream called the Missaquash River, which France generally accepted to be the boundary between the territories.
 The powers had never determined and agreed to an official boundary.
 France also constructed Fort Gaspereau on the shores of the Northumberland Strait to effectively control travel on the isthmus.